-Glass is available in thicknesses ranging from 1/16″ to 1″ but the most popular thicknesses for glass shelves are 3/16″ for small cabinet glass shelves, 1/4″ for most medium-sized shelves and 3/8″ or 1/2″ thick for large, heavy shelves.
-Read this post for all you need to know about glass shelf thicknesses.
+Glass is available in thicknesses ranging from 1/16″ to 1″ but the most popular thicknesses for glass shelves are 3/16″ for small cabinet glass shelves, 1/4″ for most medium-sized shelves, and 3/8″ or 1/2″ thick for large, heavy shelves.
+3/4″ thick heavy glass is used for special display applications.

 Note that clear glass was formerly called “Plate” but is now more correctly referred to as “Float” glass.